 state as a whole.

 The district unit further extended its support to DC Amjad Tak and his family members

-and urged them not to be discouraged by this act of anti-
+and urged them not to be discouraged by this act of anti-social elements, but to

 The Arunachal Pradesh Civil Service Officers Association, Upper Subansiri District

 unit also strongly condemned the barbaric act committed against Amjad Tak on 4th

 July 2011 by some unruly elements.
 The association urged the State Government to

 take stern action against the culprits to prevent recurrence of such incidence in